-Nicholas Xiarhos would have turned 24 on February 12, 2012.
-Unfortunately two years ago, a bomb hit the tank that was carrying Nick and his fellow US Marines near the town of Gasmir, Afghanistan.
-Nick, a strong giant with a pure heart, died on July 23rd, 2009, together with two other soldiers.
+Nicholas Xiarhos would have turned 32 this year.
+Unfortunately eleven years ago, a bomb hit the tank that was carrying Nick and his fellow US Marines near the town of Gasmir, Afghanistan.
+Nick, a gentle giant with a pure heart, died on July 23rd, 2009, together with two other soldiers.

-When we asked him what Nick would have asked for on his birthday, he said “Nick would have told you to live your life and live your dream, that’s what he did as well.”
+When we asked Xiarhos what Nick would have asked for on his birthday, he said “Nick would have told you to live your life and live your dream… that’s what he did as well.”

 Watch the interview with Nick’s father below: